For Australian Investors

 - Keeping your personal information accurate and up-to-date

 - Accessing and correcting your personal information

-- How to contact us (includes complaints)
+- How to contact us and handling of complaints

 Respecting and protecting your privacy

 At State Street we respect your right to privacy and are committed to ensuring your personal information is collected, used, disclosed, and maintained in accordance with the Australian Privacy Principles (APP) under the Act, our global and local policies.

 We protect your personal information with the same integrity that we would use to handle our own individual personal information.
 This enables us to conduct business and exchange information in a secure environment, meeting employee, customer and regulator expectations for privacy, security and confidentiality.

 The type of personal information that we may collect and hold will vary depending on: (i) the service we provide, which includes custody, fund administration, funds management and other financial services or both; and (ii) the circumstances in which we are dealing with you.
 For example, in the case of SSAL, where you are engaged by, or connected with, our Client as its representative, such as officer, employee, agent or any similar capacity, or where you are a client of our Client, we will only collect and hold personal information relevant to the services we provide to our Client.

 Also, where you have applied for a position with us, we will only collect and hold personal information relevant to that relationship with you.

 - your full name, date of birth, gender and occupation;